Chinese Herbs for the Mind: Herbs for Depression

 Where’s Your Depression?

 Point to your depression.
 Where, on your body do you experience it?
-Most of you will point to your chest, not to your head.
+Many of you will point to your chest, and not to your head.

-The Western doctor or therapist sees depression as a brain problem.
+The Western doctors see depression as a brain problem.
 Modern drugs used for depression adjust brain and neural chemistry to mimic our sense of normalcy, and to a certain extent, these drugs are effective in managing it.

 TCM, on the other hand, views depression as a chest problem caused by our reaction to loss or stress.
 From the perspective of TCM, when faced with life’s inevitable stressors, human beings habitually become constrained in the chest and abdomen.
 Constrained chest qi (energy) restricts flow in the chest, resulting in constrained or withheld emotions, often accompanied by pent-up anger or frustration

-Unrelieved, it can also lead to a feeling of agitation in the chest known as Heat in the Heart.
-This condition is usually diagnosed as anxiety insomnia, tachycardia, or panic disorder.
-Some heart arrhythmias and many forms of psychosis have their origins here.
+Unrelieved, emotional constraint can lead to a feeling of agitation in the chest known as Heat in the Heart.
+This condition often manifests as anxiety, insomnia, tachycardia, or panic attacks.
+TCM doctors believe that many forms of psychosis also have their origins here.

-All these disorders are actually qi disorders, and therefore physical.
-That's why some of the most effective ways to relieve do not involve talking or counseling.
-Depression and anxiety can be instantly relieved by vigorously moving the qi of the chest.
-Push-ups work as well as Prozac.
-More relief can come from boxing, breathing exercises, yoga techniques, massage, and forceful crying and wailing, all of which can release the qi of the chest.
+To us, all these are actually energy (qi) disorders.
+Since energy is an unmistakably physical phenomenon, 'mental' disorders are actually physical.
+That's why depression and anxiety can often be instantly relieved by vigorous exercise, particularly qi of the chest.
+Some find that push-ups work as well as Prozac and relief can come from boxing, breathing exercises, yoga techniques, massage, and forceful crying and wailing, all of which can release the qi of the chest.